H-Khan-14/Project-03/README.md

-# Pong Game
+# Pong

-A basic pong game using SVGs.
+A recreation of the classic Pong game using SVGs.
+Pong is a two-dimensional sports game that simulates table tennis.
+Players use controls to move the paddles vertically to hit a ball back and forth.
+The technologies and practices used consist of: HTML5, CSS3, JavaScript, JQuery, and GULP.

 ## Setup